Brent Symphony Orchestra is one of London’s oldest and best known amateur orchestras – we celebrated our 100th birthday in 2011

 This halcyon period came to an end as local authority budgets tightened.
 Brent Council stopped promoting its own concerts after the 1984/85 financial year, leaving the BSO to put on its own.
 With reduced financial support from the Council, and none after 1998/99, the Orchestra turned to local commercial sponsorship to supplement members‘ subscriptions and ticket sales.

-Over the past 20 years we have regularly held concerts in St John’s Wood Church and St James’ Church West Hampstead, but the orchestra’s permanent home since 2014 is now St Martin’s Church in Kensal Green.
+Over the past 20 years we have regularly held concerts in St John’s Wood Church and St James’ Church West Hampstead, but the orchestra’s permanent home since 2014 has been, and still is, St Martin’s Church in Kensal Green.

 Remarkably, the Orchestra has had just three Music Directors in its long history.
 Frank Greenfield was the conductor from 1912 to 1952, Harry Legge from 1953 to 1999, and Levon Parikian since 2000.
 We owe a great debt to them all.

 We celebrated our centenary in 2011 with a sold out performance of Mahler’s massively-scored First Symphony.